What does DPO mean?

 In terms of the level of expertise, the ICO’s Guidance on the DPOs states that the level of expertise of the DPO should be commensurate with the level of risks to the personal data and the types of processing activities.

-The ICO also recommends that a DPO has knowledge of the specific sector your organization operates.
+The ICO also recommends that a DPO has knowledge of the specific sector your organisation operates.

-Last but not least, strong communication and organizational skills are also critical to the key tasks of a DPO because a DPO must communicate with various stakeholders on an ongoing basis.
+Last but not least, strong communication and organisational skills are also critical to the key tasks of a DPO because a DPO must communicate with various stakeholders on an ongoing basis.

 Ensuring the Independence of the Data Protection Officer